thebakedspud/sample-tagger/docs/virtual-tracklist-phase1.md

 9. **Memoization strategy** – `useTrackFilter` already debounces query (250ms) and memoizes filtered/sorted arrays.
 We will:
    - Switch to `useDeferredValue` for query debounce (React 18) or keep timer (if `useDeferredValue` not desired).
 Document dependency array: `[tracks, indexMap, deferredQuery, scope, selectedTags, hasNotesOnly, sort]`.
    - Memoize derived props (`pendingByTrack`, available tags) as inputs to virtual rows.
+10. **Scroll container isolation** - Always attach the virtualizer to a dedicated playlist scroll wrapper (use `getScrollElement: () => parentRef.current`).
+Mobile Safari shrinks the visual viewport when the soft keyboard appears; `useWindowVirtualizer` interprets that resize as a scroll jump and momentarily reorders TrackCards.

 ## Performance Budgets
 ```js